Miyapur

-Miyapur (/ˈmiːjɑːpʊər/ MEE-yah-poor), is a neighbourhood in the northwest of Hyderabad in India, is part of Greater Hyderabad and administered by GHMC and developed by HMDA.
+Miyapur (/ˈmiːjɑːpʊər/ MEE-yah-poor), is a neighbourhood in the northwest Hyderabad in India, is part of Greater Hyderabad and administered by CMC and developed by HMDA.
 It is located 10 km from IT hub.
 Transportation is managed by UMTA.
 Miyapur has many lakes, and upscale residential apartments.
-The Jawaharlal Nehru Technological University is nearby.

 Miyapur is one of Hyderabad's busiest places at the head of the Miyapur – L.B.
 Nagar metro rail corridor.
 Industrial facilities include IT, pharmaceutical, apparel and industrial development areas.
 It is strategically located on NH65, the Pune-Hyderabad-Machilipatnam highway.
 Contributing to the growth are connectivity via the Miyapur-Gachibowli and Miyapur-Kompally intermediate ring roads, and developments like the Hyderabad Metro and ICBT.

 History

 Miyapur, a Major village, close to Hyderabad, owes much of its ancient history, to the history of Hyderabad.
 Chalukyas, Kakatiyas, Bahmanis, Qutb Shahis, Mughals and Asaf Jahis ruled this region.
 It was often referred to as an extension of the Bachupally village.

 Miyapur is now a part of Ranga Reddy (RR) district, previously known as 'Hyderabad (Rural)' district, which was formed on 15 August 1978, by carving out and deleting the twin cities of Hyderabad and Secunderabad, a few surrounding urban settlements that formed the urban core, of the erstwhile district of Hyderabad in the erstwhile Indian state of Hyderabad and renamed as Ranga Reddy district after the Late Sri K. V. Ranga Reddy, then deputy chief minister of erstwhile united Andhra Pradesh.